Skip to main content

 • If the cardholder's bank closes the dispute in the favour of the cardholder, the previously deducted funds will be returned to the customer.

-Please note Lopay cannot guarantee that a dispute will be overturned by the cardholder's bank.
+Please note: Lopay cannot guarantee that a dispute will be overturned by the cardholder's bank.
 However if a merchant provides sufficient compelling evidence, it increases the probability of a positive outcome.

 In addition, once a decision has been made by the cardholder's bank, the decision is final for all parties: You can’t overturn a lost dispute, but your customer also can’t overturn a dispute decided in your favour.